lmajellaro/Drawing_Diary/README.md

 This app was created back in 2017 with the purpose of providing a tool for artists to practice their skill on the go.
 The application provides several training prompts plus the possibility to create custom prompts, take a picture of the results sketches and share them on instagram.

-At the time of the release there were just a few apps of this type while at the time of this writing (2022) the market is flooded with many alternative options offering a wide broad of features.
+At the time of the first release there were just a few apps of this type while at the time of this writing (2022) the market is flooded with many alternative options offering a wide broad of features.

 ## Info.
 Type of application: Android application.